edgeimpulse/expert-projects/api-sample-application-jetson-nano.md

 ![Edge Impulse Jetson Nano Trainer](.gitbook/assets/api-sample-application-jetson-nano/studio-feature-generation.jpg)

 The next step the program will take is to generate the features for your dataset.
 This will start a job and the platform will send socket messages to the program to let it know the job has been completed and to continue.
-While this is happenening you can navigate to  `Impulse Design` -> `Image` -> `Generate Features` where you will see the feautures being generated.
+While this is happening you can navigate to  `Impulse Design` -> `Image` -> `Generate Features` where you will see the features being generated.

 Once the platform informs the program that the features have been created, training will begin.